-"North Charlotte Dialysis has no obligation under any applicable federal regulation to provide uncompensated care, community service or access by minorities and handicapped persons except those obligations which are placed upon all medical facilities under Section 504 of the Rehabilitation Act of 1973 and its subsequent amendment in 1993."
+"Charlotte East Dialysis has no obligation under any applicable federal regulation to provide uncompensated care, community service or access by minorities and handicapped persons except those obligations which are placed upon all medical facilities under Section 504 of the Rehabilitation Act of 1973 and its subsequent amendment in 1993.
+The facility has no obligation under the Hill Burton Act."

-In Section L.6, page 51, the applicant states there have been no civil rights access complaints filed within the last five years.
+In Section L.6, pages 50-51, the applicant states there have been no civil rights access complaints filed within the last five years.
 Therefore, the application is conforming to this criterion.